apache/nuttx/configs/stm3220g-eval/README.txt

             - Select the MCU for main and lib project
             - Correct the path to ld script if needed
         2) iar:
-            - Check if the arch supportes iar (only armv7-m is supprt iar now)
+            - Check if the arch supportes IAR (only armv7-m is support IAR now)
             - Select the MCU for main and lib project
-            - Add new ld script file for iar
+            - Add new ld script file for IAR

 NuttX EABI "buildroot" Toolchain
 ================================